mathiser/RadDeploy/README.md

 If the services build successfully, you can inspect the logs of all services using `docker compose logs -f` and logs of a specific service with `docker compose logs -f {service name}`.
 Now you should have a DICOM receiver running by default on `localhost:10000` with the ae title: `STORESCU`.

+### Docker compose mounts
+The first mandatory mount to make DicomFlow to work is that `storescp`, `fingerprinter`, `consumer` and `storescu` must have access to the same folder where tar files are temporarily stored.
+By default this should be mounted in `/opt/DicomFlow/files`.
+In the current docker compose file, we mount `./mounts/files` into all the services as specified by the `.env` file.

+Further more, the `fingerprinter`-service should have a folder container flow-definitions (see next section) mounted.
+By defaults this this mount is: `./mounts/flows:/opt/DicomFlow/flows`

+In all services, logs are put in `/opt/DicomFlow/logs`, and can be mounted to a permenent dir if needed.

+If you want to set up a grafana dashboard, you need to give grafana access to the janitor database, which by default is `./mounts/janitor:/opt/DicomFlow/database`

 ### Defining a Flow
 In DicomFlow, a "Flow" refers to the full of path of a dicom input through model execution an dicom sending to a different endpoint.
 Flows are defined in yaml files (one per flow) and mounted to `fingerprinter` in `/opt/DicomFlow/flows`.